 The Eagleton-Waters Book Award is given biennially for the best book published on the political history of Missouri.

-The award is made possible through the generosity of the late Thomas F. Eagleton, former Missouri attorney general and lieutenant governor and US senator from Missouri, 1968-1987; and Henry J. Waters III, the longtime publisher of the Columbia Daily Tribune and a member of the Society's board of trustees.
+The award is made possible through the generosity of the late Thomas F. Eagleton, former Missouri attorney general and lieutenant governor and US senator from Missouri, 1968-1987; and the late Henry J. Waters III, the longtime publisher of the Columbia Daily Tribune and former member of the Society's board of trustees.

 The honor includes a $1,000 cash prize and a plaque for the author(s).
 Although the award is designed to be given biennially, the Society reserves the right not to make an award at the discretion of the judges.
 Any awards for 2021 will be presented at the Society's annual meeting in 2021.